sbcinnovation/gitp/README.md

 # GITP: Pretty git branch exploration for the terminal

+_gitp = git print_

-A beautiful, terminal-based git branch explorer built with Bun and Ink.
-GITP provides an intuitive way to explore commit history and file changes in any git branch without the need for pushing or committing.
+A beautiful, terminal-based git branch explorer built with Bun and Ink. `gitp` provides an intuitive way to explore commit history and file changes in any git branch without the need for pushing or committing.

-## TODO

-- Add fuzzy search for finding branches
-- Goreleaser equivalent

 ## Features